-As specified in the Articles of Association the business of the Academy Trust is managed by the Governors who exercise all the powers of the Academy Trust.
-The Governors consider advice given by the Headteacher and Senior Leadership Team.
-Governors are responsible for setting polices, planning and budget setting and making senior staff appointments and monitoring the performance of the Headteacher annually.
+As specified in the Articles of Association the business of the Academy Trust is managed by the Trustees who exercise all the powers of the Academy Trust.
+The Trustees consider advice given by the Headteacher and Senior Leadership Team.
+Trustees are responsible for setting polices, planning and budget setting and making senior staff appointments and monitoring the performance of the Headteacher annually.

-The academy board of governors is made up of several members, including parent governors, staff governors, community governors and co-opted governors.
-The full governing body meets once every half term to approve decisions, policies, school development plan and financial status.
-The Governing Body takes a strategic role, and delegates the responsibility of advising on all financial matters to the Finance & Audit committee, though retains overall approval for financial decisions.
+The academy board of Trustees is made up of several members, including parent trustees.
+The full governing body meets 5 times a year to approve decisions, school development plan and financial status.
+Policies are reviewed and approved via The School Bus on line portal.
+The Governing Body takes a strategic role, and delegates the responsibility of advising on all financial matters to the Finance, Audit, Risk, Property & Staffing committee, though retains overall approval for financial decisions.

-The day to day running of the academy is delegated to the Headteacher and Senior Leadership Team who implement the policies agreed by the Governors.
+The day to day running of the academy is delegated to the Headteacher and Senior Leadership Team who implement the policies agreed by the Trustees.
 The Senior Leadership Team is responsible for the authorisation of spending within agreed budgetary limits and appointment of staff except the Senior Leadership Team.
 The Headteacher has been appointed as the Accounting Officer.
 A member of the Governing Body has been appointed as the Responsible Officer.

-The Governing body of The Avenue School Special Needs academy completed a skills audit in 2018/19, as a result of which new governors were appointed in 2019/20 to help cover any gaps.
+The Governing body of The Avenue School Special Needs academy completed a skills audit on 19th October 2022.